benAdambridge/Power-BI-project-English-Local-Councils-financial-status/README.md

 # Power-BI-project-Local-Councils-financial-status _as of Jan 2024_

 English Councils, as of January 2024, are coming under scrutiny due to their debt totals, fuelled partly by taking on risky loans to make up for funding gaps due to austerity, straining their capabilities to provide local services.

-This project takes the Local Councils of England, determines their financial status - bankrupt, in financial risk, or neither - and maps them to create an interactive dashboard.
+This project takes the Local Councils of England, determines their financial status - bankrupt, in financial risk, or neither, using government data - and maps them to create an interactive dashboard.

 I used the 2023 map local council boundaries provided by the UK's Open Geography Portal - https://geoportal.statistics.gov.uk/datasets/2f0b8074b6ab4af6a1ec30eb66317d12_0/explore.